Pospelove/0__-1___1___0/README.md

 node cli.js input.csv > output.csv
 ```

+No need to compile.
+I've added `cli.js` to Git.

 ## Implementation Notes

 + Use NodeJS streams to transform data incrementally, with hope to be able to process files larger than our RAM